This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 Choosing where to stay in a city you’ve never been to can be tricky.
-To help you out, I’ve put together a list of my favourite areas to stay in Brisbane, along with some top accommodation picks.
-These suggestions are based on my own experiences living in Brisbane and exploring the city, as well as tips from friends and family who’ve visited.
+As a Brisbane local who’s explored every corner of the city, I often get asked where to stay.
+To help you plan your trip, I’ve listed the best areas and accommodation options based on my experience living here and feedback from friends and family who’ve visited.

-At the end of this article, you’ll find a map highlighting these areas, accommodations, key attractions, and transport options.
+At the end of this article, you’ll find a map showing all these areas, accommodation options, key attractions, and transport connections.

 How I chose these Brisbane accommodations